Learn more and get involved in public workshops for the 2022 Mission Creek Subbasin Alternative Plan Update.

 The Mission Creek Subbasin is part of the Coachella Valley Groundwater Basin, and is designated as Basin No. 7-021.02 in the California Department of Water Resources (DWR) Bulletin 118 (DWR, 2016).
 See map below.
 The Subbasin is surrounded by the Little San Bernardino Mountains to the east, the San Jacinto and San Bernardino Mountains to the west, the Indio Hills to the southeast, and the Indio Subbasin to the south.

 An aquifer can be thought of as an underground reservoir for groundwater.
-An aquifer is a layer of rock or sediment that stores water in the spaces between sand, soils, and fractured rock.
+An aquifer is a body of porous rock or sediment saturated that stores groundwater in the spaces between sand, soils, and fractured rock.
 Groundwater stored in deep aquifers have accumulated over centuries or millennia.

 Within the Coachella Valley region, three faults associated with the San Andreas fault system bound the Mission Creek Subbasin.
 These faults separate the Mission Creek Subbasin from the adjacent Desert Hot Springs and Indio subbasins as well as the Garnet Hill Subbarea of the Indio Subbasin.
 The merger of the faults defines the southeastern boundary of the Mission Creek Subbasin.
 The Subbasin area is fully bounded on one side and partially bound on a second side by mountain ranges, which leads to groundwater replenishment from the mountain range runoff.
 Water within the Mission Creek Subbasin then slowly moves from the upper valley in the northwest towards the Indio Subbasin in the southeast.